Children Come First in Divorce

 Divorce can be difficult and confusing, but there’s one part that is simple: The children come first.
 Always.

 This is not only the view that parents need to take but also the view that the courts take.
 You have probably heard people say that divorce courts prioritize the children’s best interests.
 This simply means that they identify what will be best for the children, they put them first, and they give the children a solution that is as close to ideal as possible.
 What the parents want comes second.

 But how does this play out in reality?
 Here are a few things to consider:

 These are just three ways to put the kids first, but it’s a focus you want to maintain throughout a divorce.
-Keep it in mind when looking into your legal options, breaking the news about the divorce and setting up a custody plan that works for everyone involved.
+Keep these in mind when looking into your legal options, breaking the news to your children about the divorce, and setting up a custody plan that works for everyone involved.